-With six protest music albums under her name the singer cum political activist is well known for her courage in tackling the situation in Zimbabwe head on through protest music and vibrant activism that has also seen her spearhead a campaign to have
+With six protest music albums under her name the singer cum political activist is well known for her courage in tackling the situation in Zimbabwe head on through protest music and vibrant activism that has also seen her spearhead a campaign to

-Zimbabwe leaders declare their personal assets to monitor corruption.
+have Zimbabwe leaders declare their personal assets to monitor corruption.

 Her activism and outspokenness has seen her amass a lot of enemies which is one reason why she is banned in Zimbabwe newspapers.
-Zimbabwe's Censorship and Entertainment Control Act censors undesirable music and it doesn't allow the distribution or
+Zimbabwe's Censorship and Entertainment Control Act censors undesirable music and it doesn't allow the distribution

-selling of undesirable recordings so writing her stories in State newspaper is forbidden.
+or selling of undesirable recordings so writing her stories in State newspaper is forbidden.

 The singer also runs an internet radio station VOTO (Voices of the Oppressed) that promotes the work of Zimbabwe protest artists.
-Her protest music is banned on state radio so in 2007, she was instrumental in setting up an internet radio station to evade
+Her protest music is banned on state radio so in 2007, she was instrumental in setting up an internet radio station

 A Nigerian Islamic Sharia court has banned Twitter and Facebook debates on the country's first wrist amputation for theft, according to court papers seen by AFP.